 Send screenshots with messages

 When sending someone a message on the PS4, PS3, or PS Vita, you now have the option of sending one of the screenshots you took during gameplay.
-To take a screenshot simply hold down the share button until the chime rings and an icon appears in the upper right corner of the screen.
-When you are sending a message, enter the text, then hit “done,” but before you send it, select the box to the left.
-The option to send a screenshot is there.
+To take a screenshot, simply hold down the Share button until the chime rings and an icon appears in the upper-right corner of your screen.
+When you’re sending a message, enter the text, then hit Done, but before you send it, select the box to the left.
+Here, you’ll find the option to send a screenshot.